Skip to main content

 Build

-Half Wipers (Bent Leg) involves lying on your back with your knees bent and lowering them from side to side in a slow, controlled motion.
-The exercise is useful for training core control and rotational strength while keeping the movement manageable compared to full leg wipers.
+Half Wipers (Bent Leg) involves lying on your back with knees bent and lowering them side to side in a slow, controlled arc.
+The bent-knee position reduces the lever arm compared to straight-leg wipers, making it a manageable way to train rotational core control for all fitness levels.

-This movement fits well into core-focused workouts, warm-ups, or strength circuits.
-To make it easier, reduce the range of motion and keep the knees closer to the center, and to make it harder, lower the legs further toward the floor or slow down the movement to increase time under tension.
+Program this movement into core-focused workouts, warm-ups, or strength circuits.
+Reduce the range of motion to make it easier, or lower the legs further toward the floor and slow the tempo to increase time under tension.

 1. Lie flat on your back with your knees bent at a 90-degree angle and feet lifted off the ground, stacking your knees directly over your hips.